nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Use case ends.

 <b>Extensions:>/b>
-3a.
+* 3a.
 A few minutes before the next schedule, System will check if there is an job.
-    3a1.
-If there is an upcoming job, fire a pop up notification Use case resumes from step 4.
+    * 3a1.
+If there is an upcoming job, fire a pop up notification.
+    Use case resumes from step 4.

 </pre>
 </details>